(Brent Oster, Founder): I was asked by reporters - what is your vision for ORBAI? Why are you doing this? Where will you be in 10 years?

 In 2018, frustrated with working with DL and having sub-functional results, I started to design something that would work much better, that would take the fragmented, narrow functionality of DNNs, CNNs, LSTM, GANs,... and other DL constructs, and incorporate them into one general NN architecture capable of all their functionality.
 Spiking neural networks were the obvious next step (just search "spiking neural net generation 3" on Google), but they are notoriously hard to train and get to work for specific tasks because they have so many possible configurations.
 I had worked on them since 2004, and knew how temperamental they were, but soon after I left NVIDIA in Feb 2018, I filed a provisional patent with a design for the NeuroCAD tools and process, and an SNN architecture that would solve the major problems.

 So why my fixation on AGI?
 Why do this when we could just use existing tech and cobble together a speech / text capable medical and legal AI today, get them to market, and start getting customers (VCs always ask this)?
 Because it would suck.
-It would really suck, not work, and nobody would buy them, and we would go broke.
+It would really not work very well, and nobody would buy them and the venture would be a failure like so many avatar-based chatbots have been.
 We know because we built Justine Falcon, Legal AI, and Dr Ada, Medical AI with 3 of the top NLP APIs in 2019, took them to trade shows and showed them full-size as projected holograms, and I even lived with a 3D, life size Hatsune Miku hologram in my house for 6 months in 2017 after I built it to greet people at my birthday party (Dr. Algernop Krieger would have been proud).
 She was made with the best Google speech and NLP tech, plus database lookups and chatty plugins, plus custom code added every week to see if I could get her to the point where she was more than just fricking annoying.
-I could not, and I am a big Krieger and Miku fan, so I can honestly say I gave it my all, and that today's NLP sucks, and even with the best of today's technology, all you can get is a talking parrot than only understands specific things, and has little cognition.
+I could not, and I am a big Krieger and Miku fan, so I can honestly say I gave it my all, and that today's NLP sucks, and even with the best of today's technology, all you can get is a talking parrot than only understands specific phrases, and has little cognition.
 If your dialog goes off the specific script coded into the chatbot, it gets confused and answers with nonsense.

 And to just get them to work, you need to say the right commands and parameters, in a staccato cadence, starting with the right cue.
 An average person, handed a device with a speech interface will just monologue to it, oblivious to how to cue it, oblivious to keywords needed, and the narrow language comprehension it has.